Advanced Produce Safety

-An interactive two-and-a-half day workshop with a focus on Microbial Produce Safety Systems from Preharvest to Postharvest.
-November 1-3, 2016 on the UC Davis Campus.
-Registration is now closed.
+An interactive two-day workshop with a focus on microbial produce safety systems from preharvest to postharvest.
+November 8-9, 2017 on the UC Davis Campus.

 Who Should Attend